ZhiruiLi1/Disease_Modeling_Research/README.md

-This research at Brown University, School of Public Health employs meticulously compiled weekly, monthly, and SNP cluster-specific time series data from 2013 to 2022 to robustly model potential listeriosis outbreaks, utilizing advanced time series models in RStudio.
+This research at Brown University, School of Public Health employs meticulously compiled weekly, monthly, and SNP cluster-specific time series count data from 2013 to 2022 to model potential listeriosis outbreaks, utilizing advanced time series models in RStudio.